 Bruxism diagnosis is based on clinical examination and dental and medical history.
 This is assessed by the location of the pain, stiffness or soreness, the range of jaw movements, and tooth wear.

 - Behaviour Modification: teaching the patient how to rest his/her tongue teeth and lips

-- Occlusal Splint (also called night guard), a specially-fitted plastic mouth appliance worn at night to even to force of biting.
+- Occlusal Splint (also called night guard): a specially-fitted plastic mouth appliance worn at night to even the force of biting.
 It also prevents further wear of the teeth surfaces